MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/wsus-and-the-catalog-site.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 The [Microsoft Update Catalog](https://www.catalog.update.microsoft.com) is a service that provides a listing of updates that can be distributed over a corporate network.
 You can use the catalog for finding information about Microsoft software updates, drivers, and hotfixes.
 WSUS currently includes an option to **Import Updates** from the Microsoft Update Catalog.
 However, the **Import Updates** action in WSUS was built using ActiveX, which is now deprecated.
 This import functionality within WSUS has been replaced with a PowerShell script.
+The script allows you to import a single update, or multiple updates, from the catalog site into WSUS.
+This article provides information about the update catalog, the import script, and how to use the script.

 ## Prerequisites for importing updates into WSUS